-Vita's uncle Charles inherited the title and Knole.
-It was during his term that the house was handed to the National Trust with an endowment.
+Vita's uncle Charles inherited the title and Knole, and it was during his term that the house was handed to the National Trust with an endowment.
 The Sackville family retained a 200-year lease on private apartments at Knole and still live here today.

 Vita's literary legacy

 Vita was a poet, gardener, novelist, biographer and journalist.
-Her love for Knole led her to write a history of the house and her family, Knole and the Sackvilles.
-And in one of her best-known novels, The Edwardians, she based the grand house Chevron on Knole.
+Her love for Knole led her to write a history of the house and her family, Knole and the Sackvilles, and one of her best-known novels, The Edwardians, uses Knole as inspiration for the grand house Chevron.

-In 1927, her long narrative poem, The Land, won the Hawthornden Prize, the oldest British literary prize.
-She won it a second time, becoming the only writer to do so, in 1933, with her Collected Poems.
+Her long narrative poem, The Land, won the Hawthornden Prize in 1927, the oldest British literary prize, then in 1933 she became the only writer to win it a second time with her Collected Poems.

-In 1947 Vita was made a Companion of Honour for her services to literature.
-Her weekly column in The Observer called 'In Your Garden', became a garden writing classic.
-She was also a founding member of Knole's garden committee.
+In 1947, Vita was made a Companion of Honour for her services to literature.
+Her weekly column in The Observer called 'In Your Garden', became a garden writing classic, and she was also a founding member of Knole's garden committee.